budgie-dev/audiotube-windows/README.md

-Depends on: FFmpeg, Tkinter
+Depends on: FFmpeg, Tkinter, yt-dlp

-I included the newest yt-dlp binary for my own comfort.
-Remove it and download it from their github page if you dont trust me. https://github.com/yt-dlp/yt-dlp
+Download yt-dlp from https://github.com/yt-dlp/yt-dlp and throw the .exe file into the audiotube-windows folder.

+Double click start.cmd to start